Limasawa Street

-Limasawa Street is the debut studio album by Filipino indie folk/folk pop band Ben&Ben.
+Limasawa Street is the debut studio album by Filipino indie folk-pop band Ben&Ben.
 It was released on May 12, 2019 by Sony Music Philippines.
 In 2022, the album was certified quadruple-platinum.

 Background

 Led by twins Paolo Guico and Miguel Guico, Ben&Ben announced on social media that they will be releasing their debut album in May 2019 after topping streaming platforms and radio charts with singles "Kathang Isip", "Ride Home" and "Maybe the Night".

 Limasawa Street is derived from the Butuanon word 'masawa' which means 'light', and is also the name of a street that is special in one of the Ben&Ben members, grounded with a "deeply personal story that offers the comforts of life and home".
 Paolo shared, "We wanted the album to represent a place of light by singing about hopeful perspectives in troubling situations."
 In November 2019, during a press interview, Ben&Ben mentioned that the band's team are currently discussing about a possibility of releasing a deluxe version of the album.